JonKing93/pfdf/docs/tutorials/assessment.rst

         .. image:: /images/assessment/in-perimeter.png

 Finally, we'll use these arrays to filter the network.
-We'll remove all flood-like segments, and we'll retain segments that either (1) are in the fire perimeter, or (2) meet the physical criteria for debris-flow hazards:
+We'll remove all flood-like segments, and we'll retain any segments that:

+* Are in the fire perimeter, or
+* Meet physical criteria for debris-flow hazards, or
+* Would cause a :ref:`flow discontinuity <flow-continuity>` if removed

+We use the ``continuous`` function to implement the final criteria.
+In its default configuration, it will return a boolean vector indicating the segments that either (A) were indicated should be kept, or (B) should be kept to preserve flow continuity.

-.. include:: download/code/assessment.py
+.. include:: scripts/assessment.py
     :code:
-    :start-line: 91
+    :start-line: 87
-    :end-line: 94
+    :end-line: 91

 .. tab-set::